Object whose values are action creator functions.

 Composes single-argument functions from right to left.
 The rightmost function can take multiple arguments as it provides the signature for the resulting composite function.

-A friendly abstraction over the standard Redux createStore()
+A friendly abstraction over the standard Redux createStore() function.

 A utility function to create an action creator for the given action type string.
 The action creator accepts a single argument, which will be included in the action object as a field called payload.
 The action creator function will also have its toString() overridden so that it returns the action type.